Software APIs

 158 /**

-159 * Indicates that the command completed successfully.
+159 * Indicates that last command was not issued in sequence.

 162 */